 What to Look for When Buying Marshmallow Roasting Sticks

-Look for roasting sticks that have sturdy tines and wooden handles, and that are made from stainless steel if you want something that's going to be sturdy.
-They tend to hold up the best and will both keep the marshmallow firmly in place while it's roasting, but also enable you to remove it with ease once it's ready.
-Some of them have stay-cool handles, which might be a nice feature if you have small children and you want to keep the process as safe as possible.
+Look for roasting sticks that have sturdy tines and wooden handles and are made from stainless steel if you want something that's going to be sturdy.
+Those tend to hold up the best and not only will keep the marshmallow firmly in place while roasting, but will also enable you to remove it with ease once it's ready.
+Some of them have stay-cool handles, which might be a nice feature if you have small children and want to keep the process as safe as possible.

 How long should your marshmallow roasting stick be?

-Look for a stick that's right between 2 and 3 feet long—right around 30 inches if you can manage it.
+Look for a stick that's right between two and three feet long—right around 30 inches—if you can manage it.
 It's just long enough that it's away from the rest of your body and can reach into the fire, but it's not so long that it becomes hard to control.

 Will bamboo skewers catch fire?

 Bamboo is more resistant to fire than most types of wood; it's actually a plant.
-However, it will burn, which is why the bamboo sticks we mention here can be easily disposed of by tossing into the fire when you're finished using them to roast marshmallows.
+However, it will burn, which is why the bamboo sticks we mention here can be easily disposed of by tossing them into the fire when you're finished using them.

 What are the benefits of using a marshmallow roasting stick?

 Some campgrounds may not be very forested, which makes finding a stick in the woods nearly impossible.
 If you pack your own, you're prepared.
-Additionally, some folks like the cleanliness factor of using their own sticks rather than one they've found on the ground—even if they whittle off the top layer of wood to create a more pointy end.
-Finally, even the most diligent camper will sometimes end up with bits of wood in their marshmallows.
+Some folks like the cleanliness factor of using their own sticks rather than one they've found on the ground, even if they whittle off the top layer of wood to create a more pointy end.
+Finally, even the most diligent camper can sometimes end up with bits of wood in their marshmallows.

 Why Trust The Spruce Eats?

-Donna Currie is a recipe developer, cookbook author, and product tester (she's tested more than 90 kitchen products for The Spruce Eats!).
+The original writer of this roundup, Donna Currie is a recipe developer, cookbook author, and product tester.
+(She's tested more than 90 kitchen products for The Spruce Eats!)
 Has Donna roasted marshmallows?
 Of course, she has.
 She’s also made her own marshmallows.
 So, she knows a bit about pillowy, sugary, sticky, browned-on-the-outside marshmallow treats.
 Meanwhile, she’s spent hours researching the perfect sticks for every outdoor event, so this list is sure to have exactly what you need.